UMAprotocol/UMIPs/UMIPs/UMIP-across-v2.md

 For each group, sum the `fillAmount` values to get the total relay repayments for that group.

-Similarly, sum the `fillAmount * relayerFeePct / 1e18` to get the total LP fees for that group.
+Similarly, sum the `fillAmount * realizedLPFeePct / 1e18` to get the total LP fees for that group.

 To determine the amount to modify the running balances: